stkim1/view.MTImageMapView/README.md

 ]
 ```
 4. For the `id` field, you can use good-old string, object, or totally eliminate it if you want to.
 You can mix up with other fields such as `description`.
-5. Nonetheless, the __`vertices`__ field has to be there, and it should maintain coordinations in the aforementioned array format in #2.
+5. Nonetheless, the __`vertices`__ field has to be there, and it should maintain coordinates in the aforementioned array format in #2.
 The field and format will be enforced in the future versions.
 6. Instantiate `MTImageMapView` and implement `MTImageMapTouch` interface.
 Then pass the map to the instance of `MTImageMapView`.
 ```kotlin
 val jsonMaps = assets.open("us_states.json")